sammycage/plutovg/README.md

-## plutovg
+# PlutoVG
-plutovg is a standalone 2D graphics library in C.
+PlutoVG is a standalone 2D vector graphics library in C.

+## Features
+- Path Filling, Stroking and Dashing
+- Soild, Gradient and Texture Paints
+- Clipping and Compositing
+- Transformations
+- Font and Text Rendering

-## example
+## Example
 ```c

 #include "plutovg.h"